 The Great Buddha at Kotokuin Temple is Kamakura’s most popular attraction.
 Also called Daibutsu, this is the second tallest Buddha in Japan (the tallest is in Todaiji Temple in Nara).

 While you are here, you have the option to enter the Buddha.
-The cost to enter is ¥200.
-Is it worth the fee?
-Honestly, ¥200 is a bit expensive.
-We did it, just to say we went inside the Buddha.
+The price is a bit expensive and we did it, just to say we went inside the Buddha.
 Plus, it was raining, so at least for a minute or two we could stay dry.

 Getting here: Take the Enoden line from Kamakura Station to Hase.
 From Hase Station it is a 5 to 10 minute walk to Kotokuin Temple, the location of the Great Buddha.